01-frontend/01-javascript/1. Javascript/6. Data Types/Map.md

 # Map

 Map is a `collection of keyed data items`, just like an Object.
-But the main difference is that `Map allows keys of any type`
+But the main difference is that `Map allows keys of any type` and `maintain order insertion`

 Methods and properties are: